The Six Arms Saga: What If?

 An issue of What If? had asked "What If Spider-Man had Kept his Six Arms?".
-Morbius is killed by sharks (they were attracted to the blood on Morbius when he landed in the water) before a cure for Spider-Man's mutation is found.
+Morbius is killed by sharks (they were attracted to the blood on Morbius' clothing when he landed in the water) before a cure for Spider-Man's mutation is found.
 After a fight with the Lizard, Spider-Man is advised by Dr. Curt Connors to see Professor X. Spider-Man ends up in a scuffle with X-Men members Angel, Beast, Cyclops and Iceman until Professor X and Jean Grey break it up.
-Professor X then examines him with Cerebro and learns that Spider-Man's mutation is permanent.
+Professor X then examines him with Cerebro and learns that Spider-Man's mutation is now permanent.
 Spider-Man then visits Mister Fantastic for a second opinion.
-Mister Fantastic also states that the mutation is permanent.
+Mister Fantastic also states that the mutation has become permanent.
 When the Thing comes in announcing that Doctor Octopus is holding hostages at City Hall demanding to see Spider-Man, Spider-Man easily takes down Doctor Octopus with his six arms.
 Spider-Man gains enormous popularity and is the nationally recognized spokesperson for the physically challenged, thereby proving J. Jonah Jameson wrong in his assumption that Spider-Man would be considered as a freak.
 Afterwards, Mister Fantastic summons Spider-Man back to present his latest invention...four arm sheaths that will keep the extra arms invisible (as long as they are worn) when Peter Parker is in his civilian outfit.

 Years later, Aunt May has died of natural causes and Peter begins his full-time career as a superhero.
 His extra limbs give him augmented strength and agility.
 Spider-Man also prevented the death of Gwen Stacy at the hands of the Green Goblin as well as participating in the Secret Wars where his alien costume soon resulted in the creation of Venom whom Spider-Man also defeats.
-The story ends with Peter accepting the situation in which he himself was responsible for and making the best of it.
+The story ends with Peter accepting the situation in which he was responsible for and making the best of it.